Physiology

 In practice, two thresholds matter:

 LT2 is what most people mean when they say "lactate threshold."
 It sits very close to FTP (on the bike) or your 1-hour race pace (running).
+How to deliberately steer training just below this threshold is shown by the Norwegian Method — the system behind Jakob Ingebrigtsen.

 Method 1: Talk test (free, imprecise, usable)